vektor-inc/vk-blocks-pro/readme.txt

 == Changelog ==

-[ Bug fix ][ core/heading,image,table ] Fix core block styles loading with split option
+[ Bug fix ] The split loading option is now supported for core/heading, core/image, and core/table styles.

 = 1.80.1 =
 [ Bug Fix ] Fixed in WordPress 6.4.x / 6.5.x so that blocks can be used.